meeshyep/CV/README.md

 - International experience across the US, Germany and UK
 - Ability to understand different markets and cultures quickly
-- Asked to help a new colleauge who moved to the Bazaarvoice London office with tips on settling into the new professional and personal environment

 #### Resilient
 - Sales honed my ability to handle rejection and keep going.
 My persistence paid off as in FY16 I was recognized for having the highest number of sourced closed deals in EMEA.
 - Completed Makers Academy - Intense 12 week bootcamp where you live, eat, sleep, breathe coding

 #### Hungry
 - At Bazaarvoice, I tried to learn about the company and inner workings of a global business as much as possible.
 I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work and what makes for a successful operation.
-I proactively shadowed different departments, which strengthened my understanding of how each part of an organisation contributes, and most importantly helped me find out what it is that I really want to do (code!).
 - Personally, I am constantly learning and trying new things.
 In March 2015 I could run 2.5 miles.
-By November 2015 I completed the Istanbul Marathon.
-Since then I have ran three more half marathons and have earned the Royal Yachting Association's Dinghy Certification.
+Eight months later I completed the Istanbul Marathon.

 #### Team Focused